 Chronic plaque psoriasis

-The most common areas affected are over elbows and knees and the lower back.
-However, it may appear anywhere on the skin, including:
+The most common areas affected are over elbows, knees and the lower back.
+However, it may differ from person to person and appear anywhere on the skin, including:

-The extent of the psoriasis varies between different people and can also vary from time to time in the same person.
+The extent of the psoriasis can differ from person to person and can also vary from time to time in the same person.
 Many people have just a few small plaques of a centimetre or so when their psoriasis flares up.
 Others have a more widespread rash with large plaques of several centimetres across.
 Chronic plaque psoriasis can be itchy but it does not usually cause too much discomfort.

 This is the second most common type of psoriasis.
 It usually just affects the palms of the hands and soles of the feet.
 (It is sometimes called palmoplantar pustulosis.)
 Affected skin develops crops of pustules, which are small fluid-filled spots.
 The pustules do not contain germs (bacteria) and are not infectious.
 The skin under and around the pustules is usually red and tender.